HomeofNever/cse256/hw/A6/report.md

 ### Q1 How do you think the architecture in Figure1 will perform on long sequences, and why?
 Consider the amount of information the decoder gets to see about the input sequence (2 points).

-The single hidden state at the end of the encoding process will cause information bottleneck.
+The architecture in will not have good performance over long sequence.
+The single hidden state, a fixed length vector, at the end of the encoding process will cause information bottleneck.
 This bottleneck will be likely to make the initial context lost during the encoding process.

 ### Q2 What modification can we make to this architecture to improve its performance on long sequences?
 Explain how this modification facilitates more accurate translation on long sequences.
 (2 points)